egiden/django-contact-us-tools/docs/source/usage.rst

 How it works
 ------------

-The basic workflow of how a user would use the **django-contact-us-tools** is as follows.
+The basic workflow of how a user would use **django-contact-us-tools** is as follows.

 #.
 The user visits the page where the 'contact us' form is rendered.